centarro/commerce_kickstart/README.md

 Centarro offers a full range of consulting and support services for merchants doing business on Drupal Commerce, includiung managed hosting, maintenance, and support for Commerce Kickstart sites.
-For more information, contact Centarro at info@centarro.io or via their website, https://www.centarro.io.
+For more information, contact Centarro at info@centarro.io or via contact form on https://www.centarro.io.

 MAINTAINERS
 -----------